YamamotoDesu/CinemaTime/README.md

   }

-  #if os(iOS) // those mmethods are part of the delegate on iOS
+  #if os(iOS) // those methods are part of the delegate on iOS
   func sessionDidBecomeInactive(_ session: WCSession) {

   }